jenv5507/Election_Analysis/README.md

  **Election-Audit Summary**

 Going forward, this program can be used for future elections to gather total votes per county and candidates along with determining the winning candidate.
-One way that the script could be modified is by including the number of votes each candidate gets from each county.
-It would tell another part of the story and what county the candidates are getting the majority of their votes.
+To use for antoher election, you would have to update lines 9 with the file name with the data and line 11 as the name of the file you want to write the results to.
+I think it would be interesting to include the number of votes each candidate gets from each county.
+To do this, you would have to great another for loop and retreive the county votes per each canddidate.
+It would tell another part of the story and what county the candidates are getting the majority of their votes. from.